 Native to the tropical Americas, cattleyas have some of the largest blooms of all the orchids and are often fragrant.
 They’re also fairly tough which makes them good for beginners.

 Cattleyas love high humidity and don’t like very cold winters, but some will tough it out if kept dry.
 Reasonably drought tolerant, cattleyas usually prefer to dry out between waterings, though prefer water regularly during their growing season.

-When potted into pots, orchids require an open mix of specially graded pine bark to allow optimum air space as well as provide suitable water holding capacity.
-Ideally use Searles Orchid Specialty Mix for best results.
+When potted into pots, orchids require an open mix of specially graded pine bark to provide optimum air space and suitable water-holding capacity.
+Ideally, use Searles Orchid Specialty Mix for best results.
 Orchids only require re-potting every one to two years.
 They are happiest when their roots are dangling over the sides of the pot, so only repot them when they look like they are about to topple over.

-In the wild, many varieties of orchid will grow onto a rock (lithophytic varieties) or in the bough of a tree (epiphytic varieties).
-These orchids usually derive the nutrients they require from the air, leaf & tree litter and from rainwater.
+In the wild, many varieties of orchids will grow on a rock (lithophytic varieties) or in the bough of a tree (epiphytic varieties).
+These orchids usually derive the nutrients they require from the air, leaf & tree litter and rainwater.
 Orchids can be secured safely to a tree with a string or a strip of old rag (It’s important only to do this with trees that do not shed their bark).

 All orchids need good air movement to help prevent disease and fungal problems.
 It also helps cool the plant in high humidity.
-Orchids may need watering daily during hot, dry summers, but this should be cut right back considerably, maybe to once weekly, in winter.
+Orchids may need watering daily during hot, dry summers, but this should be reduced considerably to once weekly in winter.

-Liquid fertilise prior to flower bud formation and up to and during flowering with either Searles Flourish Orchid Booster or Searles Flourish Orchid Bloomer every 7 to 14 days.
+Liquid fertilise before flower bud formation and up to and during flowering with either Searles Flourish Orchid Booster or Searles Flourish Orchid Bloomer every 7 to 14 days.
 Water diluted mix over foliage and potting mix.